renquinn/easel-py/README.md

   make the api call to create the group, passing in the questions.
 So remember that in case they open up question groups to work by specifying a question directly.
+- by default, canvas courses do not enable weighted assignment groups
+    - allow users to update the course with this (or make it the default?)
+    - I set it up for now to automatically weight (default to True in push_syllabus of course.py)